gregcaporaso/da-plots/README.md

 # da-plots

+**This code is no longer under development.** Development is moving to q2-composition: https://github.com/qiime2/q2-composition/pull/108

 This repository contains a notebook that generates an **experimental** differential abundance barplot from ANCOM-BC data generated with QIIME 2 2022.11.
 This is **not well-validated**, so results should be carefully reviewed.

 ## Installing